 - Train and Educate Your Staff: First things first.
 Your employees need to understand just how fundamental inventory control truly is to your bottom line.
 The more effective they can be at helping your company keep tabs on inventory, the more money you will save – which is better for them and for the company!
 More specifically, ensure that all personnel understands how important inventory control is to a successful and efficient operation and client relations.
 Training like the inventory management courses that RigServ provides are a cost effective way to make a real difference in your inventory management.

 - Complete Regular Cycle Counts: Outside of your regular physical inventories, you should implement a schedule for cycle counting all of the items in your inventory every calendar year.
 Items that have more stock turns should be counted more frequently for an organization that sells a product, but to the end user, it is items that are critical to operations that should be counted more frequently.
-On an offshore or onshore drilling rig, the OMA/OMC/Materialsman/Storekeeper should count a specified number of items per week to complete the yearly requirement of complete count, and the installation manager should be held accountable for timely execution of those counts.
+On an offshore or onshore drilling rig, the OMA/OMC/Materialsman/Storekeeper should count a specified number of items per week to complete the yearly requirement of a complete count, and the installation manager should be held accountable for timely execution of those counts to improve inventory accuracy.